Cal Raleigh Preview, Player Props: Mariners vs. Rays

 Cal Raleigh At The Plate

-- In 31.7% of his games this season, Raleigh has notched at least one RBI.
-In 17 of those games (13.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Raleigh has an RBI in 39 of 124 games this season, with multiple RBI in 17 of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.